tenk224/vincere-test/README.md

 # Question 2

+Not sure why the test should be this comlicated since we cannot [change immutable object in Python](https://stackoverflow.com/questions/45111055/modifying-function-arguments)

+Idea:
+  - Read the files line by line
+  - How to count legal word in one line:
+    - Split the line by white space
+    - Match the legal word
+    - Check the remaining if there is any special characters:
+      - If None then count as a legal word
+  - How to count legal number in one line:
+    - Split the line by white space
+    - Match the legal number
+    - Check if there is any special characters rather than the legal number:
+      - If None then count as a legal number

+Limitation:
+  - O(n^2)
+  - Cannot edit python immutable object
+  - Have not yet checked any other test cases
+  - Space is limited by Python variable capacity, large files with large lines can crash

 # Question 3

 This github account, but nothing useful for reference since I don't have any contribution.